Generic Name: Ganirelix acetate

 Ganirelix Acetate Injection is supplied in:

 Disposable, sterile, ready for use, prefilled 1 mL glass syringes containing 250 mcg/0.5 mL aqueous solution of Ganirelix Acetate closed with a rubber piston that does not contain latex.
-Each Ganirelix Acetate sterile, prefilled syringe is affixed with a 27 gauge × ½-inch needle closed by a needle shield of natural rubber latex and is blister-packed.
+Each Ganirelix Acetate sterile, prefilled syringe is affixed with a 27 gauge × ½-inch needle closed by a needle shield of natural rubber latex.
 (See PRECAUTIONS, General.)

 |Single syringe||NDC 0052-0301-51|